George McDougall

+George Millward McDougall (September 9, 1821 – January 25, 1876) was a Methodist missionary in Canada who assisted in negotiations leading to Treaty 6 and Treaty 7 between the Canadian government and Indigenous nations of the prairies and what is now western Canada.

+He founded missions and schools for First Nations in what is now Alberta.

 Biography

-McDougall was born in Kingston, Ontario (then Upper Canada).
+McDougall was born in Kingston, Upper Canada).
 In 1842 he married Elizabeth Chantler and they eventually had nine children.
 After attending Victoria College in Cobourg, he was ordained in 1854.
 In 1860 he was sent to the Rossville near Norway House.
-In 1863 he established the Victoria Mission near Edmonton, the earliest Methodist mission in the West, and was superintendent of Methodist missionary work in the Saskatchewan District.
+In 1863 he established the Victoria Mission near Edmonton, the earliest Methodist mission in the West and was superintendent of Methodist missionary work in the Saskatchewan District.
 In 1871 he founded a permanent mission at Edmonton House, a Hudson's Bay Company outpost at what is now Edmonton, Alberta.
-McDougall also helped prepare the Natives for the signing of Treaty 6 and Treaty 7.
-He died in a blizzard while on a buffalo hunt near what is now Calgary, Alberta.
-There is a cairn to mark the place of George's death, on Panora Way NW in Calgary.